-We arrive in Arenal in the late afternoon.
-We are greeted in the lobby of Mountain Paradise Hotel with fruity beverages and damp towels, refreshing after a long drive from Tamarindo.
+We arrive in La Fortuna in the late afternoon.
+We are greeted in the lobby of Mountain Paradise Hotel with fruity beverages and refreshing towels; perfect after a long drive from Tamarindo.
 Our luggage is loaded onto a golf cart and we go up the hill to our villa.
 It’s peaceful here.
-The cooler mountain air is refreshing after a few days on the beach.
+The cooler mountain air brings a sense of balance after a few days on the beach.
 We settle into our villa.
 I love that we’re not stuffed into a hotel with the sounds of foot steps up and down the hall and doors shutting.
-I hear only the sounds of wildlife and my own pack of creatures.
+In the villa, I hear only the sounds of wildlife and my own pack of creatures.

 The fiesta continues!
-Today we start David’s birthday with a delicious breakfast at the hotel.
+Today we kick off David’s birthday with a delicious breakfast at the hotel.
 It’s the usual Costa Rican fare with plenty of Gallo Pinto, veggies and fruit.
-I enjoy bottomless coffee and conversation- one of the many benefits of leaving the kids devices out of our vacation!
+I enjoy bottomless coffee and conversation- one of the many benefits of leaving the kid’s devices out of our vacation!

 A van arrives after breakfast to take us out to our next adventure…ziplining.
 David and I are both a little timid about soaring 300ft in the air above the rainforest canopy, but also excited to share this new experience with our kids.
-I have no problem expressing my fear in front of the kids, I think it’s powerful for them to see vulnerability in their parents.
+I express my fear to the kids and in return I get a couple eye rolls.

 After the first “warmup” ride, I’m quickly reassured by the detail-oriented crew who checks my gear each time they send me soaring.
 I actually start to enjoy myself!
 The kids seem to have no fear and love every second of the experience.
 While we wait between rides, we enjoy the sights and sounds of unique creatures and plants.